vstd/

 293

-294 /// Guarantees that two distinct `PointsTo<V>` objects point to disjoint ranges of memory.
+294 /// Guarantees that two distinct, non-ZST `PointsTo<V>` objects point to disjoint ranges of memory.

-295 /// If both S and V are non-zero-sized, then this also implies the pointers
+295 /// Since both S and V are non-zero-sized, this also implies the pointers

 296 /// have distinct addresses.